 Learn and Explore

-Visitor Centers & Other Facilities
+Visitor Center and Other Facilities

-Entrance Fees & Passes
+Entrance Fees and Passes

 Entrance fees to Denali are required.
 Visitors can learn about fees & passes in Denali and pay their park entrance fees online in advance, or upon arrival to the entrance area of the park.
 The Denali Annual Pass is also available for purchase online.
 You must be able to show a park pass or proof of online purchase (on a mobile device or printed receipt) if asked by a park ranger.

 The summer season begins on May 15 each year.
 Summer 2023 (through 2024) operations will be affected by the ongoing Pretty Rocks Landslide and the associated closure of the Denali Park Road at Mile 43.
 To learn more about plans to address the landslide, see the Polychrome Area Plan.